torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 As stated earlier, util clamp is a property of every task in the system.
-But the actual applied (effective) value can be influenced by more than just the request made by the task or another actor on its behalf (middleware library).
+But the actual applied (effective) value can be influenced by more than just the request made by the task or aanalther actor on its behalf (middleware library).

 The effective util clamp value of any task is restricted as follows: